indusrad/shimuniv/README.md

 # shimuniv
-A bootloader shim for loading an ELF
+A universal bootloader payload shim for loading an ELF